AMReX-Combustion/PeleC/Docs/sphinx/GettingStarted.rst

 **prob_parm.H** -- Something about prob_parm.H

 **GNUMakefile** -- In addition to setting options to build profiling, debugging, MPI, OpenMP, Compiler toolchain options, the chemical mechanism, transport model, equation of state model, and use of EB are set here for compile time selection.
-The GNUMakefile includes the ``Make.PeleC`` file from the `ExecCpp` directory that contains build configuration common across the examples.
+The GNUMakefile includes the ``Make.PeleC`` file from the `Exec` directory that contains build configuration common across the examples.

 .. toctree::